TianYe00/Python_notes/README.md

 # Python_notes
+This folder includes:
-This folder includes the learning notes for book "Python for data analysis" and excercises from course "Machine Learning" by Andrew Ng.
+* The learning notes for book "Python for data analysis"
+* Excercises from course "Machine Learning" by Andrew Ng
+* Web scrab and crawler